On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: RELATED WORK

-\paragraph{Statistical Efficiency Results for MFC} In terms of statistical efficiency considerations, a similar work \citep{pasztor2021efficient} analyzes the MFC setting in an information gain framework.
-But our results capture different learnable function classes.
-As our advantages, besides our results for MFG setting, our low MF-MBED framework can capture multimodal transition distribution (e.g. the linear setting), while their algorithm and analysis are limited to near-deterministic transition with random noise (unimodal transition distribution).
-Besides, our framework can include some special cases in \citep{pasztor2021efficient}, as a result of our Prop.~\ref{prop:MF-MBED_det_trans_noise} and the equivalence between Eluder Dimension and Information Gain in RKHS space \citep{jin2021bellman}.
-As our insufficiency, \citep{pasztor2021efficient} can cover the cases when the noise is sub-Gaussian besides pure gaussian, as long as they can get access to the full information of the noise.
+\paragraph{Statistical Efficiency Results for MFC} In terms of statistical efficiency considerations, a related work \citep{pasztor2021efficient} analyzes the MFC setting in an information gain framework.
+Our results capture different learnable function classes.
+Our low MF-MBED model classes can capture multi-modal transition distribution (e.g. the linear setting), while their algorithm and analysis are limited to near-deterministic transition with random noise (unimodal transition distribution).
+Besides, our framework encompasses certain special cases in \citep{pasztor2021efficient}, as a result of our Prop.~\ref{prop:MF-MBED_det_trans_noise} and the equivalence between Eluder Dimension and Information Gain in RKHS space \citep{jin2021bellman}.
+However, it is worthy noting a limitation in our approach: \citep{pasztor2021efficient} can cover the cases when the noise is sub-Gaussian besides pure Gaussian, as long as they can get access to the full information of the noise.

 \paragraph{Other MFG/MFC Settings} There also exists a variety of different settings in which the MFGs formalism has been utilized, for instance in linear quadratic MFG \citep{guo2022entropy} and MFGs on graphs \citep{yang2018mean, gu2021mean}. \citep{angiuli2022unified} studies a unified view of MFG and MFC, however, they do not take the evolution of density into consideration and do not provide guarantees for the non-tabular setting.
 Several works on MFC also work on the lifted MDP where population state is observable \citep{carmona2019model}.
 In our work, we do not assume the observability of the population.